frafall/snapctl/README.md

 Now I can focus on what I really wanted.. :)

-First test is to verify the metadata interface - and it works with unmodified python-snapcast, check playing.py

 So, now on to Home Assistant.

 I would like a media_player that: